scoskey/m0037/notes.md

 For instance we could let $E=\set{x\in HF:x\text{ has an even number of elements}}$.
 Then $E$ is a new infinite set which is a subset of HF.

-The Separation axiom allows us to construct sets which are contained in a set we have already.
+The Separation axiom allows us to construct sets which are contained in a set we already have.
 What about constructing sets which are larger?
 One way to do this is the following.

 **Axiom** (Power Set) If $A$ is a set then there exists a set $\mathcal P(A)$ called the *power set* of $x$ which consists of all subsets of $A$.